alivanz/webserver/README.md

     return DataClass()
     return None
   def on_end(self):
-    # Called in the end of post data.
-No matter what!
+    # Called in the end of post data
     pass
 ```
 And `data class` example,